moom0o/GoogleEarthDownloader/README.md

 **Quality** - Set your quality, (1-21) higher number will mean images are more zoomed in, thus using much more space.
 Formula for amount of images is (2^quality)(2^quality)=number of 256x256 images.
 For example, using quality 3, you will have 64 256x256 pixel images total.
 (2^3)*(2^3)=64

-The other options are currently not implemented yet, and may never be.
-They were intended to be used if you only want a certain section of the world.

 # Tutorial
 * Clone the repo
 * Update config.json with your preferred quality, NOTE that exponentially more images must be downloaded for every increase in quality!